MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

 - `_MSC_FULL_VER` Defined as an integer literal that encodes the major, minor, and build number elements of the compiler's version number.
 The major number is the first element of the period-delimited version number, the minor number is the second element, and the build number is the third element.

    For example, if the Microsoft C/C++ compiler version is 19.39.33519, `_MSC_FULL_VER` evaluates to 193933519.
 Enter `cl /?` at the command line to view the compiler's version number.
 This macro is always defined.
-See [C++ compiler versioning](../overview/compiler-versions.md) for more information about compiler versioning, and specifically [Service releases starting with Visual Studio 2017](../overview/compiler-versions.md#service-releases-starting-with-visual-studio-2017) for more information about Visual Studio 2019 16.8, 16.9, 16.10 and 16.11 which require `_MSC_FULL_VER` to tell them apart.
+For more information about compiler versioning, see [C++ compiler versioning](../overview/compiler-versions.md) and specifically [Service releases starting with Visual Studio 2017](../overview/compiler-versions.md#service-releases-starting-with-visual-studio-2017) for more information about Visual Studio 2019 16.8, 16.9, 16.10 and 16.11, which require `_MSC_FULL_VER` to tell them apart.

 - `_MSC_VER` Defined as an integer literal that encodes the major and minor number elements of the compiler's version number.
 The major number is the first element of the period-delimited version number and the minor number is the second element.
 For example, if the version number of the Microsoft C/C++ compiler is 17.00.51106.1, the `_MSC_VER` macro evaluates to 1700.
 Enter `cl /?` at the command line to view the compiler's version number.
 This macro is always defined.